lacriment/HesitantWarrior/readme.md

 A labyrinth solving AI problem.
 Solved with various algorithms: Backtrack, DFS, BFS, A-Algorithm.

  The aim is to move our player(green circle) to the finishing point(pink square).
 The rules are the following:
-- The player can move horizontally and vertically, one step at a time, but not allowed to step on black cells.
+- The player can move horizontally and vertically.
-- The triangles at the sides of the board are death-ray cannons.
-If a cannon is active, the player dies if it stands in the row/column of the active death-ray cannon.
+- In each step, it is mandatory to move 2 or 3 cell long distance.
+- The player starts with step size: 2 cells.
+- The step size can only change if the player moves to a cell marked by a circle.
+Then if the step size was 2 it changes to 3, if it was 3 it changes to 2.
-- Initially the white cannons are active, then in the next step the black ones
+- The player cannot step on any of the black cells.

 ![alt text](startState.png)